If you’ve been asking yourself “what’s wrong with me?” — hold on a minute.

 It’s even harder when you have to do stuff once you get up.
 The pressure pushes your eyes closed, and you fall back asleep, spending half your day or more in bed.

 Sleeping all day doesn’t even feel good.
 It’s appealing to avoid the bad stuff by closing your eyes, but you know it’s always worse when you try to get up.
-The to-do’s pile up.
+The to-do’s pile into a mountain.

 So how can you stop feeling like something is wrong with you?
 How can you convince yourself to get up, do what you have to do, and live your life?

 Moving forward is easier when you think of it as a chain.
-This chain gives us the concept of ‘behavioral activation.’
+This chain represents the concept of ‘behavioral activation.’